For use in preparation of 2022 tax returns

 The first year of residency can be the best time to incur any medical expenses (including dental and eye care expenses) you might have avoided while in medical school.
 Some of these costs could be partially or fully covered by your employer’s health insurance, and you may also be able to claim what’s not covered as a non-refundable medical expense tax credit.

-Worksheets: Many provinces have a medical expense supplement calculation on their respective provincial worksheets that come in your T1 personal income tax return package.
+Worksheets: Many provinces have a medical expense supplement calculation on their worksheets, which come in your T1 personal income tax return package.
 If you use tax software, the medical expense section is built in.

 Canadian taxpayers suffering from a severe and prolonged impairment may be eligible to claim a disability tax credit on their personal income tax return.

-- the person has a severe and prolonged mental or physical impairment (the impairment has lasted or is expected to last at least one year),
+- you have a severe and prolonged mental or physical impairment (the impairment has lasted or is expected to last at least one year);

-- the impairment markedly restricts the person’s ability to perform a basic activity of daily living, or the person must dedicate a certain amount of time to life-sustaining therapy, and
+- the impairment markedly restricts your ability to perform a basic activity of daily living, or you must dedicate a certain amount of time to life-sustaining therapy; and

 - a doctor or other accepted medical professional has certified in writing that the two conditions above are true.